Aegel5/KDTreeRapid/README.md

 ## About
 - Fully static.
 After any updates need rebuild.
 - Designed for fast rebuild.
-Actually, building a tree has the same speed as just sorting array.
+Actually, building the tree has the same speed as just sorting an array.
 - Fast search.
 All functions do minimum allocations, thus no pressure for GC.

 ## Features